 Eat a higher fat, lower carb diet

-A study conducted by researchers at John Hopkins found that a high-fat, low-carbohydrate diet may improve brain function and memory in adults with mild cognitive problems suggestive of early Alzheimer’s disease.
+Researchers at John Hopkins found that a high-fat, low-carbohydrate diet may improve brain function and memory in adults with mild cognitive problems.
 Load up on sources of healthy fats such as avocado, fatty fish, nuts, seeds, and olive oil, as well as an assortment of veggies.
 Include lean meat and fish as desired, and try to keep your starch and fruit consumption on the lower side.
 Not only is this a nutritious way of eating in general—it’s healthy for your brain, too.

 Eat the rainbow